saxena-udit/learning-ai/README.md

 # Langchain-Gemini Financial Chatbot

 This project implements a chatbot that leverages Langchain, Google's Gemini model, and a vector database to answer questions based on financial documents (PDFs).
+The project includes both a Streamlit web interface and a FastAPI backend for programmatic access.

 ## Key Features